mvw/hackerrank/Functional Programming/Functional Structures/John and Fences/README.md

 This looked tough.

-My first idea was to fill up the matrix A(I,J), which holds the area values spanning from height bars I to J, from the diagonal A[I,I] upwards.
+My first idea was to fill up the upper triangular matrix A(I,J), which holds the area values spanning from the height bars from index I to J, from the main diagonal A[I,I] upwards.

 This would use the recursion

   A(I, I) = h(I)